Share this

 Your academic background centers on men’s mental health and psychosocial well-being.
 Why did you choose those topics?

 Through my background in public health, I became very aware of the risks of vertical health programs that come into communities and impose a focus on a single health issue without listening to community priorities.
-I also became wary of efforts to reduce mortality at all costs, without thinking about quality of life, which is what brought me to work in mental health and psychosocial well-being promotion, which I try to view very holistically as promoting well-being, however that might be defined in a given context.
+I also became wary of efforts to reduce mortality at all costs, without thinking about quality of life, which is what brought me to work in mental health and psychosocial well-being promotion, which I try to view very holistically as promoting well-being, how ever that might be defined in a given context.
 For my PhD, I knew I wanted to focus on that topic, but more importantly, I wanted to take a participatory approach to doing the work.

 Men’s mental health and well-being wasn’t necessarily a particular interest of mine at the time, but early in my PhD I got involved in a participatory project focused on women’s well-being in Guatemala through a colleague at McGill University.
 It was the women’s groups in the communities pointing to the need to work with men in order to address the key determinants of women’s well-being, including domestic violence and substance use in the home, that led me to build my PhD research around men’s mental health and well-being specifically.